Last Updated: July 31, 2022

 amount of damage.

-If you want to collect every wizard spell every published (like me), Order of the Scribes is a great choice.
+If you want to collect every wizard spell every published (like me), Order of Scribes is a great choice.
 They get some unique capabilities to address many challenges commonly faced while adventuring, but they’re not focused on any one small part of wizardry.
-Rather, Order of the Scribes is a sort of generic wizard subclass that emphasizes, complements, and celebrates some of the best things about being a wizard (like collecting all of the spells).
+Rather, Order of Scribes is a sort of generic wizard subclass that emphasizes, complements, and celebrates some of the best things about being a wizard (like collecting all of the spells).
+In many ways, Order of Scribes is the most wizard-y wizard there is.

 The quill also allows you to vandalize stuff for free.
 The ink doesn’t magically adhere to things, but given time you could scribble over every book in a library, rendering them illegible until you decide to erase your scribbles.
 Tragically, the free ink doesn’t make it free to add more spells to your spellbook, so expect to spend the bulk of your money on copying new spells.